RahulGautamSingh-testing/onboarding-0/README.md

 8. Seeing what happens when we run with new logiv on a old conflicted/modified branch
 9. Running on a closed onboarding PR
 10. Running on a repo which merged the onboarding PR
+11. Invalidates extract cache when onboarding branch is modified